-According to Louisiana State University (2011), horticulture is the science and art involved in the cultivation, propagation, processing and marketing of ornamental plants, flowers, turf, vegetables, fruits, and nuts.
-It is unique among plant sciences because it not only involves science and technology, but it also incorporates art and principles of design.
+According to Louisiana State University (2011), horticulture is the science and art involved in the cultivation, propagation, processing, and marketing of ornamental plants, flowers, turf, vegetables, fruits, and nuts.
+It is unique among plant sciences because it not only involves science and technology but also incorporates art and principles of design.

-From these definitions the following conclusions can be made to give a general idea on what is horticulture:
+From these definitions the following conclusions can be made to give a general idea of what is horticulture: